Dialectical Behavior Therapy For Anxiety

 The benefits of dialectical behavior therapy

-While studies have shown that CBT may be more effective at reducing anxiety symptoms, DBT may produce more significant improvements in emotional regulation and mindfulness.
+While studies have shown that CBT may be more effective at reducing anxiety symptoms, DBT may produce more significant improvements in emotional control and mindfulness.
 One of the key benefits of DBT is that it can provide practical skills that may be useful in managing emotions and coping with distress.
 Further research has shown that DBT may effectively reduce anxiety severity in adults who met the criteria for anxiety disorders compared to an activities-based support group (ASG).

 Anxiety-focused DBT often aims to provide individuals with a greater understanding of the underlying causes of their anxiety.
 Individuals may be encouraged to evaluate the root causes of their behaviors and work towards personal development and mindfulness.